 The Company elected to adopt both the (a) short-term lease exemption for those leases with initial terms of twelve months or less; and (b) the practical expedient to not separate lease components from non-lease components, if applicable.
-Those leases which qualify for the short-term scope exception consist of certain residential rents for executive apartments, certain of the Company's railcar leases, and other equipment leases.
-There were no leases containing variable lease payments, and none of the Company's leases contained extension or termination options which were necessary in determining the value of the right-to-use asset and related liabilities.
-The Company assumed a 12.00% discount rate based, which is consistent with the stated rate on the Company's 2020 Notes (as defined below) and best approximation of the rate implicit in the Company's leases.
+Leases which qualify for the short-term scope exception consist of certain residential rents for executive apartments, certain of the Company's railcar leases, and other equipment leases.
+There were no leases containing variable lease payments and none of the Company's leases contained extension or termination options which were necessary in determining the value of the right-to-use asset and related liabilities.
+The Company assumed a 12.0% discount rate, which is consistent with the stated rate on the Company's 2020 Notes (as defined below) and represents the best approximation of the rate implicit in the Company's leases.

-Upon adoption of Topic 842 - Leases, the Company recognized a total of \$1.2 million of right-to-use assets and related lease liabilities.
-Within the unaudited consolidated balance sheet at March 31, 2019, (i) \$0.3 million of right-to-use assets with a remaining term of less than twelve months are included in Prepaid and other current assets, (ii) \$0.5 million of right-to-use assets with a remaining term of exceeding twelve months are included in Deposits and other assets, and for the related lease liabilities, (iii) \$0.6 million are included in Accounts payable and accrued liabilities for the current portion and (iv) \$0.3 million are included in Other long-term liabilities for the non-current portion.
+Upon adoption of ASC 842, Leases, which was effective January 1, 2019, the Company recognized a total of \$1.2 million of right-to-use assets and related lease liabilities.
+Within the unaudited consolidated balance sheet at June 30, 2019, (i) \$0.4 million of right-to-use assets with a remaining term of exceeding twelve months are included in "Deposits and other assets", and for the related lease liabilities, (ii) \$0.3 million are included in "Accounts payable and accrued liabilities" for the current portion, and (iii) \$0.3 million are included in "Other long-term liabilities" for the non-current portion.

-There are two contractual agreements related to equipment improvements at the Luverne Facility that were not recognized as of March 31, 2019 as a result of operating contingencies which must be satisfied before the Company is obligated under the terms of the contract.
-The total estimated fair value of unrecognized right-to-use assets and related lease liabilities relating to these contracts was approximately \$3.0 million as of March 31, 2019.
+There are two contractual agreements related to equipment improvements at the Luverne Facility that were not recognized as of June 30, 2019 as a result of operating contingencies which must be satisfied before the Company is obligated under the terms of the contract.
+The total estimated fair value of unrecognized right-to-use assets and related lease liabilities relating to these contracts was approximately \$3.0 million as of June 30, 2019.